preeves-splunk/pla1750b/module_1/Module 1 Ingest Actions.md

 ![Splunk Cloud ingest actions ruleset with cisco:asa sourcetype being selected with the ruleset name, sourcetype selection, and use cisco:estreamer:data text highlighted in red](https://github.com/preeves-splunk/pla1750b/blob/v1/module_1/2_4.png?raw=true)

 6. Add a new rule by clicking the **+ Add Rule**, and selecting the **Mask with Regular Expression** option.
-7. Configure ingest actions to remove some of the non-valuable fields by settingthe following fields in the rule:
+7. Configure ingest actions to remove some of the non-valuable fields by setting the following fields in the rule:
 	- **Match Regular Expression:** `([a-z\_]+=(""\s))`
 	- **Replace Expression:** Don't put anything here, just select the field and tap your space bar to enter a space character.
 8. Click the **Apply** button.